Air Conditioning FAQ

 How do I select the right A.C.?

-Today’s A.C.s offer a wide range of features including 2 stage condenser fans, variable speed compressors, various efficiency levels (13 SEER – 20+ SEER), and micro-processors.
+Today’s A.C.s offer a wide range of features including 2 stage condenser fans, variable speed compressors, various efficiency levels (13-SEER – 20+ SEER), and microprocessors.
 The benefit is more precise control over the cooling cycle/dehumidification process, and better comfort at a lower cost.
 Some personal research at the library, in consumer reports, or online will help you be more familiar with feature and benefit options available.
-One such options is Trane.
-Heating and A.C. contractors are another good source of information.
+One such option is Trane.
+Heating and A.C. contractors are another excellent source of information.
 As with many major purchases, you need to trust and feel comfortable with your installing contractor.